analyticsquest/analyticsquest.github.io/best/code-style.md

     ```
     1:10
     ```
- - Use extra spacing to improve alignment.
+ - Use extra spacing to for readability.
     ```
-    new_var <- 1:10
+    new_var = 1:10
-    x       <- 10:1
     ```
  - No spaces around ```()``` or ```[]```, unless there is a ```,```.
     ```